Spain : Safety by CitySpain - safety as a country

 As in any tourist destination, there is a risk of getting scammed.
 Check your change twice, negotiate everything in advance, never pay upfront, and be wary of people trying to distract your offering you unsolicited help with your luggage or anything else, as it might be a trick to steal from you.

 Women traveling alone should have no problems in Seville.
 You should use your common sense, and be careful at night, avoid desert and poorly lit streets, and finding yourself alone with strange people in abandoned areas.
 Apart from that, you should have no safety problems in Bilbao.

 Seville is one of the safest cities in Spain, no doubt, so there’s no reason to worry.

 The streets are well-lit and taxis and public transport are clean and available.

-While staying in the historical centre and surroundings all you have to fear is pickpokets.
+While staying in the historical center and surroundings all you have to fear is pickpockets.

 The most deprived, and (because of that) unsafe area would be the Tres Mil Viviendas area.

 However, since there is nothing to visit there, no tourists are ever found there.